qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Naive recursive Fibonacci function are deﬁned by the mathematical recurrence

 Fn (non-negative integer n) ≡  1 if n = 0 or n = 1 Fn−1 + Fn−2 otherwise

+The naive way to implement this recurrence in Scheme is

 (define fib (lambda (n) (cond ((= n 0) 1) ((= n 1) 1) (#t (+ (fib (- n 1)) (fib (- n 2))))))) ; #t means 'true' in Scheme ■